 The kinds of situations which would be covered by the Lenz case and those following it include (1) cases determining the official's right to office, (2) fixing the official's own compensation, (3) land condemnation, (4) zoning and variance matters, (5) quasi-judicial decision-making on licenses, variances and other matters, and (6) street vacations.

-In these situations, if the official does not participate in or vote on the matters, the action of the council is not invalidated if there are sufficient non-interested councilmembers to take the action.
+In these situations, if the official does not participate in or vote on the matters, the action interest, and that the contract was void).